What is Small Claims Court?

 Your boss fires you.
-You may not sue your ex-employer to get her to rehire you.
-You may sue for unpaid wages.
+You cannot sue your ex-employer in small claims court to get her to rehire you.
+You can sue for unpaid wages.

-You may not sue for the return of a car.
-You may sue for the money value of the car.
+You cannot sue for the return of a car.
+You can sue for the money value of the car.

-You may not sue your landlord to make him repair your toilet.
-You may sue for money: the difference between what your apartment is worth with a working toilet minus what it is worth without one.
+You cannot sue your landlord to make him repair your toilet.
+You can sue for money: the difference between what your apartment is worth with a working toilet minus what it is worth without one.

 Yes, if they directly resulted from the original problem.
 Example: Someone damaged your car.
 You can sue for the cost of repair plus the cost of renting a car during the repair.
 You can include the costs of filing the lawsuit and having legal documents served on the other person.
 Generally, you may not add in lost wages or travel expenses connected with preparing the lawsuit.

 State government - You may not sue the State of Washington.

 Other government (examples, a city or county) - You usually must file an "administrative claim" first.
 Contact the clerk of the governing body you want to sue.
 Ask how to file an administrative claim.
 If the governing body denies your administrative claim against it, take the written denial to small claims court.
 Tell the clerk they denied your administrative claim.
 You now want to file in small claims court.

 You must usually file within two or three years after the problem occurred.
 If the other person broke a written agreement, you have six years to file.

 You should file as soon as possible.
 Witnesses' memories will still be fresh.
 You are more likely to have the evidence you need to make a strong case.

 Not in small claims court.
 The business may try to get the case moved to a regular courtroom.